RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 [Back to Top](#overview)

-You are going to use the project supplied with the BankDemo sample as a template to create a project for this demonstration.
+You will use the project supplied with the BankDemo sample as a template to create a project for this demonstration.
 You will then add the source files to the projects to be able to build, develop and test the application.

 The source files of the demonstration application are stored in subfolders named after the file type (for example, `bms`, `cobol`, `copybook`, `jcl`) in the `C:\MFETDUSER\sources` directory.
 The data files are in `C:\MFETDUSER\datafiles`.